 2. The Odyssey Program Guide is extremely important in getting your Odyssey of the Mind experience off to a great start.
 It includes tips on how to start a team and what to do at meetings.
 It defines commonly used terms in the problems and details how to fill out a cost form.
 It discusses the types of Spontaneous and gives sample problems.
 You will miss a lot if you don't know what's in the Program Guide.
 It can be viewed digitally.
 Hard copies can no longer be purchased.

 3. Clarifications are statements put out by the International Problem Captains (IPC) and aim to further describe a portion of a problem.
 Teams can not fully solve their problem without understanding all the clarifications for their problem.
 Please link to view the latest CLARIFICATIONS.
 You need to know them, and they can be updated throughout the season!

 4. Teams can also ask the International PCs to clarify something about a problem for them.
 There is a formalized clarification submission process.
 Link for info.
 Deadline to submit a clarification is February 15.

-5. Coaches are responsible for registering the Team, the Judges, and the Volunteer.
+5. Coaches (or coordinators) are responsible for registering the Team, the Judges, and the Volunteer.
 Be familiar with the Judge/Volunteer Guidelines for your Western PA and State PA Tournaments so your team is in compliance.
-Non-compliant teams risk getting a penalty against their LT score.
+Non-compliant teams risk getting a penalty against their scores.

 6. Coaches are encouraged to review the OotM Coach Contract & Team Contract.
 These documents can help set the tone for your coaching responsibilities - and set the tone for your team's behavior.
-You are encouraged to print out a hard copy and review it with your team and parents.
-The contract is a great way to set a positive Odyssey atmosphere and get everyone on the same page.
+You are encouraged to print out the Team Contract and review it with your team and parents.
+The contracts are a great way to set a positive Odyssey atmosphere and get everyone on the same page.